Introduction to Careers in Game Development

 Education Required to Build Careers in Game Development

-Video game development was pioneered by computer science graduates, the first one being Pong, a tennis-like game invented at the AT&T Labs.
+Computer science graduates pioneered video game development, the first one being Pong, a tennis-like game invented at AT&T Labs.
 However, it is not necessary to have a degree in computer science.
-If you are a competent programmer, you can apply for programming positions, without any reservation.
+If you are a competent programmer, you can apply for programming positions without any reservation.
 The industry is more oriented in looking at your capabilities than paper credentials.

 Leaving the lawyers, accountants, and salespeople, specific talent needed in the video game industry includes professionals in 2D and 3D graphics, animation, sound engineering, game programming, as well as musicians, actors, martial arts choreographers, voice artists, production managers and so on.
 Each of these disciplines has its own learning path, and you have to choose appropriately according to your need.